 MAC address is a unique device address in the Ethernet network and it is always factory-preset.
-You can find it on the label inside the device.
+You can find it on the label.
 Using this address, individual devices can be distinguished for example in the UDP section of the setup program.